Terms of Engagement

 - the law firm, Baldwins Law Limited, which provides litigation, commercial and other legal services.

 While many of our partners and staff provide services to clients on behalf of both Baldwins Intellectual Property and Baldwins Law Limited, others provide services only on behalf of either Baldwins Intellectual Property or Baldwins Law Limited.
-For further details, please view our structure.
+If you would like further details, please view our structure.

 A partner or team leader is the client manager responsible for managing our relationship with you.
-If required, the client manager may involve other partners or staff to assist in relation to your matter, having regard to their level of expertise and technical specialisation.
+If required, the client manager may involve other partners or staff to assist in relation to your matter, having regard to your specific requirements and their level of expertise and technical specialisation.

 Conflicts of interest